 Most flame-resistant clothing consists of a blend of several different materials, which are almost always synthetic.
 Their careful engineering and design make them self-extinguishing and slow to ignite.

-Here are a few of the common fibers with inherent flame-resistant qualities commonly used to create FR clothing.
+Here are a few of the common fibers with inherent flameproof qualities commonly used to create FR clothing.

 - Modacrylic: Among the most popular and common options available today, these fibers are often part of a blend to create several different flame-resistant fabrics.
 These various combinations of fibers work together to create fabrics that can easily stand up to several types of standards and regulations.

 - Nomex: Nomex is another fiber with inherent flame-resistant qualities.
 As opposed to modacrylic fibers, Nomex can create FR garments on its own.
 It doesn’t have to be a stand-alone, however.
 It’s also possible to combine it with other materials such as Kevlar.